On the lower bounds for real double Hurwitz numbers

 Let $(\varphi,\rho)$ be a real tropical cover.
 A inner vertex $x_i\in\undl x$ is called a {\it positive} or {\it negative} point if it is the image of a $3$-valent vertex of $C$ which is depicted in Figure $\ref{fig:pt-positive}$ or Figure $\ref{fig:pt-negative}$, respectively, up to reflection along a vertical line.
 We denote by $\undl x^+$ and $\undl x^-$ the collection of positive and negative points in $\undl x$ respectively.
 Note that a colouring $\rho(\varphi)$ of a tropical cover $\varphi$ induces a splitting of $\undl x=\undl x^+\sqcup\undl x^-$ into positive and negative branch points.

 \begin{thm}[{\cite[Corollary $5.9$]{mr-2015}}] Let $d,g,\lambda,\mu$ and $\undl x\subset\rb$ be as above.
 Suppose $\undl x=\undl x^+\sqcup\undl x^-$ is a splitting such that $|\undl x^+|=s$.
 Then

-where we sum over all isomorphism classes $[(\varphi,\rho)]$ of real tropical covers of type $(g,\lambda,\mu,\undl x)$. \end{thm} \begin{rem} We use the real multiplicity introduced in \cite{rau2019} which differs from the one in \cite{mr-2015}.
+where we sum over all isomorphism classes $[(\varphi,\rho)]$ of real tropical covers of type $(g,\lambda,\mu,\undl x)$ whose positive and negative branch points reproduce the splitting $\undl x^+,\undl x^-$. \end{thm} \begin{rem} We use the real multiplicity introduced in \cite{rau2019} which differs from the one in \cite{mr-2015}.
 The subset $T_\rho$ of a colouring $\rho$ of a tropical cover $\varphi: C\to T\pb^1$ was allowed to contain even symmetric forks in \cite{mr-2015}.
 The readers may refer to \cite[Remark $3.5$]{rau2019} for more detail analysis on the difference between these two definitions. \end{rem}